Differential Cohomology: Categories, Characteristic Classes, and Connections: Loop groups and intertwining of positive-energy representations

 The level $1$ representation $\Gamma$ admits an intertwining action of $\Diffplus(\Circ)$ via the ``blip construction.''
 We will not go into the details here; see \cite[\S 13.3]{loop}.
 Assuming this, combining \cref{basic} with \cref{summand} shows that \cref{main-thm} is true for $\LG$ when $G$ is simply laced (and simple and simply connected).

-According to \cref{reduction}, it now suffices to show: \begin{prop} For every irreducible positive energy representation $V$ of $\LG$, there is a simply laced $G'$ and an embedding $i:\LG\to \LG'$, as well as an irreducible representation $V'$ of $\LG'$ such that $V$ is a summand of $i^\ast V'$. \end{prop} This is proved in \cite[Lemma 13.4.4]{loop} in the following manner.
+According to \cref{reduction}, it now suffices to show: \begin{proposition} For every irreducible positive energy representation $V$ of $\LG$, there is a simply laced $G'$ and an embedding $i:\LG\to \LG'$, as well as an irreducible representation $V'$ of $\LG'$ such that $V$ is a summand of $i^{*} V'$. \end{proposition} This is proved in \cite[Lemma 13.4.4]{loop} in the following manner.

 One first classifies all the irreducible representations of $\LG$.
 Using the loop group analogue of Schur--Weyl duality worked well when $G = \SU_n$, but that won't do in the general case.
 Instead, one utilizes a loop group analogue of Borel--Weil (see \cite[Section 4.2]{segal-survey}).
 Recall how this works for finite-dimensional, compact Lie groups: fix a maximal torus $T$ of $G$, and then, for every antidominant weight $\lambda$ of $T$ (i.e., $\langle h_\alpha, \lambda\rangle \leq 0$ for every positive root $\alpha$), there is an associated line bundle $\cal{L}_\lambda$ on $G/T \cong G_\CC/B^+$.
 The space of holomorphic sections of $\cal{L}_\lambda$ is an irreducible representation of $G$ of lowest weight $\lambda$, and all irreducible representations of $G$ arise this way.
 In the loop group case, one again begins by fixing a maximal torus $T$ of $G$ (one should think of $\TTrot\times T \times \TTce$ as a maximal torus of $\LG$).
 Consider the homogeneous space $\LG/T$.
 There is a fiber sequence